How to Design Minimum Viable Product? [Cost Spreadsheet]

 The term design here includes both UX and UI.
 And you need to focus on both of them to deliver the best customer experience.

-One classic example of an app with a great UI is Spotify.
+One classic example of a product with a great UI is Spotify.
 The app started with a simple MVP design that focussed only on music streaming.

 Today, Spotify has one of the best UIs among the music streaming apps, with over 320 million monthly active users so far.